draeger-lab/SPECIMEN/docs/source/hqtb/step-desc/refine-parts/cleanup.rst

 .. warning::

-    The gapfilling is currently only available in it COBRApy variant.
+    The gap filling is currently only available in the COBRApy variant.

     This part of the pipeline is still a working process, stay tuned for future updates.